gpefan/ML-Project---Doc2Jira/README.md

 The system leverages multiple LLM-powered agents to:
 - Parse and review the document structure.
 - Predict labels, priorities, and assignee groups.
-- Optionally generate SQL subtasks (DDL + SELECT queries).
+- Optionally generate SQL subtasks (DDL + SELECT queries) and Assignee Groups.
 - Visualize the Jira ticket hierarchy in a tree view.

 The final outcome is a set of Jira issues automatically created through the Jira REST API.